Welcome to the Job Page

 - Have proper documents.
 Makes sure you have the documents you need to sail, and that they are valid, and will be for six months after joining a ship.

 - Second, reputation and "who you know", these go a long way in breaking into the marine field.
 Having someone vouch for you decreases a company's risk of the unknown - get networking.

 - Be able to travel light, fast, right away.
 This is very important when you're at the bottom rung, it illustrates your attitude.
 Usually this is how you get your first "big break" - ability to adapt, and fast.
-Have your affairs in order so you can move at a moments notice.
+Have your affairs in order so you can move on an opportunity at a moments notice.